 One plus-side to Office 365 is the desktop version of Outlook, which is incredibly feature-rich and lets you sort and group emails with ease.
 Gmail, on the other hand, is widely used throughout the world.
 For this reason, a variety of third-party app options (like WordPress) can be linked to it to enhance its capabilities.

 Cloud Data Storage

-For the entry level plans, Office 365 Business Essentials wins out with 1 TB (terabyte) of storage per user, while the G Suite Basic plan only offers 30 GB.
-To make matters worse, G Suite includes emails in this storage limit, whereas Office 365 provides extra storage for email files and has an added archiving feature.
+For the entry-level plans, Office 365 Business Essentials wins out with 1 TB (terabyte) of storage per user, while the GSuite Basic plan only offers 30 GB.
+GSuite includes emails in this storage limit, whereas Office 365 provides extra storage for email files with added archiving.

-However, G Suite’s upgraded plans beat out most of Microsoft’s storage offerings.
-So long as your business has more than five employees, G Suite Business and Enterprise provides unlimited cloud storage (although, businesses with less than 5 employees on the “Business” plan are capped at 1 TB).
-Only Microsoft E3 plans and higher offer the same unlimited cloud storage.
+However, GSuite’s upgraded plans beat out most of Microsoft’s storage offerings.
+So long as your business has more than five employees, GSuite Business and Enterprise provides unlimited cloud storage.
+Although, businesses with less than 5 employees on the “Business” plan are capped at 1 TB.
+Only Microsoft’s E3 plan and higher offer the same unlimited cloud storage.